Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Approach

 \subsubsection{Fault Generation}

-Since we evaluate function-level fault localization, we aim to use LLMs to autoregressively inject faults into the original non-buggy functions.
-However, LLMs are not specifically pre-trained for this task, and therefore, simply providing them with the non-buggy function will not suffice.
+Since we evaluate function-level fault localization, we use LLMs to autoregressively inject faults into the original non-buggy functions.
+However, since LLMs are not specifically pre-trained for this task, simply providing them with the non-buggy function will not suffice.
 To facilitate the direct usage of LLMs for fault generation, we use a specific prompt to enable the LLMs to perform few-shot learning.
 This allows the LLMs to recognize the task and generate a buggy function by completing the input provided.
 We follow the prompt similar to those used in the artifacts, papers, or technical reports~\cite{shieh2023best,nijkamp2022codegen, li2023starcoder,roziere2023code,yin2024multitask}.

 To help LLM perform downstream tasks effectively, a well-crafted prompt is crucial, a topic explored by various researchers~\cite{xia2023keep,white2023prompt,feng2023prompting}.
-Identifying the most beneficial examples from the dataset is key to achieving this.
 Previous research~\cite{zhang2022automatic} suggests that including a few diverse examples can enhance LLM's generalization ability.
 To achieve this, we employ an advanced selection strategy (i.e., Semantic-based Selection) to select semantically similar examples.
 This selection strategy adopts a pre-trained model (i.e., UniXcoder, which effectively comprehends code semantic information~\cite{guo2022unixcoder}) to embed all the functions and then uses the K-means algorithm~\cite{macqueen1967some} for clustering.
 We cluster the examples (i.e., pairs of non-buggy and buggy functions) from the training set of Defects4J based on their semantic similarity to ensure the selection of distinct examples~\cite{zhang2022automatic,li2023mot}.
 Considering the limitation of LLM's conversation windows, we adopt a two-shot experimental setup: we cluster all examples into two clusters and then select the most semantically similar example from each cluster based on cosine similarity.

 Fig.~\ref{fig:prompt} illustrates the prompt, consisting of two fault generation examples designed to showcase the task and the desired output format.
 Each example contains four elements: (1) task description, (2) non-buggy function, (3) indicator, and (4) buggy function, while input contains only the first three elements.